italo71/README/README.md

 - 🔭 I’m currently working on Arco consultoria
-- 🌱 I’m currently learning Maker Studio/Angular/C#
+- 🌱 I’m currently learning Angular and C#
 - 👯 I’m looking to collaborate on SIGA
 - 🤔 I’m looking for help with new features in SIGA
-- 💬 Ask me about ...
+- 💬 Ask me about anything
 - 📫 How to reach me: send me an email: italo7.braga@gmail.com
 - ⚡ Fun fact: I drink coffee without sugar